reactivepod/fido/README.md

-# iTunes-Podcast-Reviews
+# Fido

 Fetch reviews for one or more podcasts from a list of countries on the command line.

 ## Installation

-   git clone git@github.com:reactivepod/itunes-podcast-reviews-cli.git
+   git clone git@github.com:reactivepod/fido.git
    npm install

 Git for now, until npm rolls out orgs.